1. ElectroBraid® Commitment to Safety

 Wiring your Energizer:

-We know that for an electric fence to provide an effective shock, a circuit must be completed.
-Rather than relying solely on the ground installation, the Hot-Cold design devotes a strand of braid that connects directly to the negative (ground) terminal on the energizer.
+We know that a circuit must be completed for an electric fence to provide an effective shock.
+Rather than relying solely on the ground installation, the Hot-Cold technique devotes a strand of braid that connects directly to the energizer's negative (ground) terminal.
 No matter the resistance of the soil to a charge's return to the ground rod system, a negative (cold) strand on your fence will deliver a shock to any horse that touches both the negative (cold) strand and a positive (hot) strand of braid at the same time.
 We recommend using the second from the top strand for the negative (cold) braid line.

-There is an additional advantage to this Hot-Cold design.
-In the case of a fence in which a distant section is well removed from your ground rod installation and maintaining a high voltage is difficult, you can install another ground rod in that area and connect it to the cold line of braid.
+There is an additional advantage to this Hot-Cold technique.
+In the case of a fence where a distant section is well removed from your ground rod installation and maintaining a high voltage is difficult, you can install another ground rod in that area and connect it to the cold line of braid.
 This local ground rod can collect and return its charge down the cold line.
-That'll ensure that this area of the fence will provide a competent shock if the horse makes contact with only a single hot line of braid.
+That'll ensure that this section of the fence will provide a competent shock if the horse makes contact with only a single hot line of braid.

 Recommended Standard Energizer Wiring